Ackeraa/todo.nvim/README.md

 # todo.nvim
-This plugin helps you manage your to-do list while working in neovim, purely written in lua.
+This plugin helps you manage your to-do list while working in neovim.
 For Mac OS users, you can load your to-do list to Reminder, see [Extension](#extension)

 <p align="center">